Everolimus and Pasireotide (SOM230) in Patients With Advanced or Metastatic Hepatocellular Carcinoma

 - WOCBP and men must agree to use adequate contraception (barrier method of birth control) prior to study entry and for the duration of study participation.
 Men and women should use adequate birth control for at least 8 weeks after the last administration of study drugs.
 (Oral, implantable, or injectable contraceptives may be affected by cytochrome P450 interactions and are therefore not considered effective for this study.)

-- Signed, IRB approved written informed consent
+- Signed, Institutional Review Board (IRB) approved written informed consent

 Exclusion Criteria: